Nuxt Quick start guide

 }

 You can create and test GraphQL queries using the Apollo explorer (opens in a new tab) from Prepr.
-Open the API Explorer from the Article content item page in Prepr or the access token page.
+Open the API Explorer directly in Prepr from a specific Post content item or the access token details.

-If you’re using preloaded demo data in your Prepr CMS environment as mentioned above in the Prerequisites section, you should have a few published articles as shown in the below image.
-The query will retrieve the ID, Slug, and Title of each article.
+If you’re using preloaded demo data in your Prepr CMS environment as mentioned above in the Prerequisites section, you should have a few published posts as shown in the below image.
+The query will retrieve the ID, Slug, and Title of each blog post.

 In the next step, we'll fetch and process the query response.